hjudgesac/UnifiedJoule/create_subaccount/subaccount_create.md

 **NOTE**:  Do not add trailing slash(/) at the end of the URL.</br>
 ![run_booster](15.jpg)

-3. Click the **Add** button again to add additional application(eg. S/4AHANA Cloud Public Edition) URLs for which Joule will be configured.
+3. Click the **Add** button again to add URLs for additional applications (such as S/4AHANA Cloud Public Edition).
 ![run_booster](16.jpg)

-5. Similarly add URLs for other applications which will be setup for Joule.
+4. Similarly add URLs for other applications that will be setup for Joule.